 Also inverted with Fred/Illyria in the Angel comics, which gives her a very large chest in comparison to the very petite actress.

-Sookie Stackhouse from True Blood although pointed out in every book that she was pretty well endowed, in the series she is played by an average if not almost small chested, Anna Paquin (who is a second offender after not being able to fill Rogue's bra in X-Men).
+In The Sookie Stackhouse Mysteries, Sookie is quite well-endowed, but in True Blood she is played by an average, if not almost small chested, Anna Paquin (who is a second offender after not being able to fill Rogue's bra in X-Men).
 They try to make up though by giving her skimpier and skimpier outfits and stuffing her bra more and more as the show progressed.

 In the Dexter novels, his sister Deb is described as very busty, but on the show Deb is portrayed by (relatively) flat-chested Jennifer Carpenter.
 The show version at one point even laments her small bust!